THE CREATIVE TEAM

 Jason has been a community youth leader and social activist for over 30 years developing sports and arts programs in London & New York.
 In 2016 he founded My Generation Theatre as a creative, collaborative and educational organization of actors, writers and musicians.
 He is the founding producer & creator of The British Music & Theatre Festival, a live celebration of British music, theatre, comedy & culture.
 Jason has produced musical tributes to John Lennon, Mick Ronson & The British Invasion.
 He was creative director and producer for the special tribute to his friend & mentor Sid Bernstein (the man who brought the Beatles, Rolling Stones and many more to America and initiated the British Invasion) at the British Re-Invasion Musical Benefit at Morgan Freeman’s celebrated ‘Ground Zero Blues Club’ in Clarksdale, MS. Together with Sid Bernstein, he was Creative Director of the George Harrison Memorial Tribute Show.

 A committed youth sports educator for many years, Jason founded The British Soccer Academy which has become one of the largest youth sports programs in New York City and was voted PSAA High School Coach of the year by his peers and led the Hunter Middle School Boys and Girls team to the NYC Public Schools City Championship & multiple Uptown City Championships.
 He also created The Soccer Goodwill Festival aimed at building links between players, their families and the wider community.
 He has developed a transformative soccer program for children with special needs across the spectrum.
-Jason also coaches the University of Mississippi Rugby Team and is the founder of Rugby United Club.
+Jason has coached the University of Mississippi Rugby Team.

 Paul Sladkus (Executive Producer)